On Its 20th Birthday, 20 Fascinating Facts About Amazon That You Didn't Already Know

-1. Bezos was an impossibly handy toddler.said to have disassembled his crib with a screwdriver because he wanted to sleep in a big-boy bed.
+1. Bezos was an impossibly handy toddler.At the ripe age of three, Jeff Bezos is said to have disassembled his crib with a screwdriver because he wanted to sleep in a big-boy bed.

-2. Bezos' father was a circus performer.high-wire unicyclist who became estranged from his young son after Bezos’ teenage mother left him and subsequently remarried.
+2. Bezos' father was a circus performer.Ted Jorgensen, Bezos' biological father, was a high-wire unicyclist who became estranged from his young son after Bezos’ teenage mother left him and subsequently remarried.
 Today, Jorgensen owns a small bicycle shop in Arizona, and only recently discovered that his son had become one of the world’s most successful entrepreneurs.

-3. Humble beginnings.reportedly still touts a second, oversized mailbox for all the book catalogs he received in the company’s early days.
+3. Humble beginnings.Add Amazon to the long list of tech companies -- including Google, Apple and Microsoft -- that were founded out of garages.
+Bezos’ former house in Bellevue, Wash., reportedly still touts a second, oversized mailbox for all the book catalogs he received in the company’s early days.

-4. Ka-ching!first sale was Fluid Concepts and Creative Analogies -- a research tome about artificial intelligence and machine learning -- on April 3, 1995.
+4. Ka-ching!Amazon began its life as a book e-tailer, and its first sale was Fluid Concepts and Creative Analogies -- a research tome about artificial intelligence and machine learning -- on April 3, 1995.

 5. The name game.